 Tastes Like - I'd have to describe the flavor as Nutty more than Meaty.
 This is the first mushroom I've ever had that did not taste AT ALL like a mushroom, but like something delicious instead.

 Medicinal Use - May help slow the loss of short term memory with aging.

 Where to Find it – You'll find dried Morels online, and sometimes you'll find fresh in specialty shops or at farmer's markets.

-About – Sometimes called the Compost Mushroom, or the Garden Giant, this mushroom can get up to a foot across, but they are not really edible at that stage!
+About – Sometimes called the Compost Mushroom, or the Garden Giant, but most often called Wine Caps, this mushroom can get up to a foot across, but they are not really edible at that stage!
 They grow voluntarily in many areas, and are a great mushroom to plant in a compost heap near your garden, so you can harvest mushrooms without much work.

 Medicinal Use - May help promote healthy skin on the extremities, prevent chilblains, hangnails, blisters.

 Where to Find it – You won't find these mushrooms for sale except as grow-kits.
 Most often sold as a compost kit.

 Growing Info - Easy to grow out of doors, and simple in a kit – in fact this may be the world's easiest mushroom.
 These mushrooms can grow to a foot or more across, though they are best picked young.
 They grow well on a compost heap.